A Vote for Tom Price Is a Vote to Destroy Medicare

 Collins and Murkowski can prove me wrong by voting against putting Tom Price in charge of Medicare, a program that he himself has proclaimed he wants to end.
 After all, bad as DeVos is, education is still largely a state and local matter.
 Not true for Medicare, which is a completely federal program.

-If Price is confirmed by all Republican senators, or all but one GOP senators vote for confirmation, it will be clear that Collins and Murkowski acted cynically in voting for DeVos.
+If Price is confirmed by all Republican senators, or all but one GOP senator votes for confirmation, it will be clear that Collins and Murkowski acted cynically in voting for DeVos.
 It will also be clear that the Republican Party wants to destroy Medicare.

 Those of us working to expand, not cut, Medicare will do everything we can to assure that the American people understand that a vote for Price is a vote to destroy Medicare.
 We will do all we can to assure that the electorate never forgets who voted for Price, and, in so doing, voted to destroy Medicare.